rahulgr8888/RackSpace-New-Email-Notifier/README.md

 # RackSpace-New-Email-Notifier
 ##UserScript and Chrome extension

+### This script has been deprecated as the code on their website has changed.
+Feel free to pick it up and make changes according to the new site.

 Script to check for new emails in any of the folders every minute and if got new mail, display the notification on desktop

 ~Using Web Notifications API